Eval Design Guide

 circle-exclamation

-• Semantic: The LLM jury evaluates the model's response against the criterion using natural language understanding and reasoning.
-Use this for open-ended, reasoning-heavy answers where exact matches are not feasible and subjective "taste" is best codified with a rubric.
+LLM-as-a-Judge (semantic): The LLM jury evaluates the model's response against the criterion using natural language understanding.
+Use this for open-ended, reasoning-heavy answers where exact matches are not feasible.
+Available for both Q&A and agentic evals.

 How many criteria?